sawenchalmers/heath/README.md

 This Grasshopper plugin provides a UI for life cycle building performance assessment in the Rhino environment.
 The plugin is not yet [available on Food4Rhino, but its sister app Brimstone is](https://www.food4rhino.com/en/app/brimstone?lang=en).

+## Installation instructions
+Dependencies:
+- HumanUI
+- Human
+- eleFront
+- Telepathy
+- Heteroptera
+- Wombat
+- MetaHopper

+1. Copy and paste the following file and folders to the Grasshopper User Object* folder:
+- heath, (folder)
+- brimstone_data, (folder)
+- brimstone.py, (file)
+2. Save the Rhino file before launching Heath.
+3. Open Heath through Grasshopper.
+4. If you don't have all the plug-ins, just click download.
+Mathplotlib, numpy and other python packages will be installed automatically the first time the file is opened.

+*The User Object folder can be accessed in Grasshopper through:
+File -> Special Folders -> User Object Folder or at: `C:\Users\[your name]\AppData\Roaming\Grasshopper\UserObjects`

 ## Features
 * N/A